-The term “geode” originates from the Greek word “geōdēs,” meaning “earthlike.”
+The term geode originates from the Greek word geodes, meaning earth-like.
 This name reflects the stone’s unassuming, rock-like exterior, which conceals a spectacular crystal-lined cavity within.
-Geodes are sometimes referred to as “thunder eggs,” particularly when they are completely filled rather than hollow.
-Other names include “crystal geodes” and “druzy geodes,” depending on the crystal formation inside.
+Geodes are sometimes referred to as thunder eggs, particularly when they are completely filled rather than hollow.
+Other names include crystal geodes and druzy geodes, depending on the crystal formation inside.
+Geode.

 Composition and Physical Characteristics

-Nodules May have been at one time a geode but are now just solid objects composed of water mineral material.
+Geode has a hollow space inside.
+Moreover, some Geodes once had a hollow space inside that was filled with water-based mineral material.
+Nodules may have been at one time a geode, but they are now just solid objects composed of water mineral material.
 They might also have formed by mineral growth on a sediment surface, growth within a cavity, or by replacement of their host rock.

 Vugs are cavities that might contain crystals, but they do not have a lining that allows them to separate from their host rock.
 Unlike geodes, they will not exist after the host rock is weathered away.

-Concretions are solid aggregates composed of sediment grains and a cementing material.
-They form when mineral based water begins around a central core in the sediment, such as a fossil or a mineral grain.
-More and more material accumulates around the centre, essentially growing from the centre and they enlarge outwards without a cavity.
+Concretions are solid aggregates made from sediment grains and a cementing material.
+They form when mineral-rich water moves around a central core in the sediment, such as a fossil or a mineral grain.
+More material builds up around the centre, growing from the centre outward and enlarging without a cavity.

 Thundereggs are masses of rhyolite that weather out of volcanic strata.
 They have an internal cavity that has been infilled with agate, opal or other mineral material.
 Thundereggs rarely contain mineral crystals growing into a void.